Intel's New Unified Global Contact Experience

 My Role

-Lead Product Designer on DX Team
+Lead Product Designer on Digital Experiences Team

 I owned the end-to-end UX, from research through design systems implementation, partnering closely with the support team, product owners, engineers and localization teams.
 I defined the design vision, created prototypes, led usability validation and ensured alignment across Intel’s global product ecosystem.